List of settlements in Cornwall by population

-This is a list of settlements in Cornwall by population based on the results of the 2011 census.
-The last United Kingdom census took place in 2021.
-In 2011, there were 19 built-up area subdivisions with 5,000 or more inhabitants in Cornwall, shown in the table below.
+This is a list of settlements in Cornwall by population based on the results of the 2021 census.
+The next United Kingdom census will take place in 2031.
+In 2021, there were 21 built-up area subdivisions with 5,000 or more inhabitants in Cornwall, shown in the table below.

 Parish counts take in wider areas than these urban areas and these are listed in the gallery section below.